 We invest around $7 million every year in maintaining, testing and renewing hydrants, and work with the Queensland Fire and Emergency Services (QFES) to ensure each hydrant is easy to find and operates effectively.

 Designated work crews carry out a number of tasks, including:

 - cutting back grass or vegetation

 - cleaning the concrete surrounds

 - undertaking repairs or renewals

 There may be a short water outage during planned hydrant work.
-If affected, customers are notified at least two days in advance.
+If affected, customers are notified at least 3 days in advance.

 Fire hydrants are inspected every two years as part of our hydrant maintenance program.
 Crews make sure the hydrant can be easily seen, accessed and is in good working order.
 Information from these inspections is then used to schedule further maintenance and repairs as required.